gnarlyquack/dr-strangetest/README.txt

-Welcome to EasyTest, a testing framework for PHP.
+EasyTest is a testing framework for PHP.

-This file is "Just the Facts".
-For a more illustrative example of how EasyTest works and its features, please refer to the wiki: https://github.com/gnarlyquack/easytest/wiki

-Although every effort is made to keep the wiki up-to-date, this README always has the most current information.
+In addition to this README, you may also want to refer to the wiki: https://github.com/gnarlyquack/easytest/wiki

 Requirements